Membership Handbook

 Rules for our spaces

-• Must be 16 or older to use the free weights, stair stepper machine, or Assault Runner machine.
+• Must be 16 or older to use the Assault Runner and Stair Stepper machines.

 • No videoing of photographing others working out.